heitoque/CalculatorInMinecraft/README.md

 # CauculatorInMinecraft
 A calculador made by redstone that multiplies 1 digit integers.

+Part 4 not done yet

--How it works(need to know: how to do binary multiplication and how redstone works):
+How it works(need to know: how to do binary multiplication and how redstone works):

 1-converts a redstone line that represents a number into binary